arda-guler/orbitSim3D/docs/MANUAL.md

 - plot.py: Plot class that handles plotting of variables in certain time intervals on user's demand.

-- test_propagator.py: Runs a positional error check on the orbit propagator configuration of your choice using an n-body model of the Solar System and comparing it against DE421 ephemeris.
+- test_propagator.py: Runs a positional error check on the orbit propagator configuration of your choice using an n-body model of the Solar System and comparing it against JPL Horizons ephemeris.

 - command_panel.py: Command panel window which provides a basic GUI interface for entering commands easily.